thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

  constraints on any variable, dependent or independent.
  Unchecking a checkbox will eliminate any constraints, including the default constraints established by the start point (startup).
-Further information is available in the documentation sections SPRING BASICS (above), the NAMES sections of each of the specific spring types and [Terminology](../terminology).
+Further information is available in the documentation sections Spring Basics (above), the NAMES sections of each of the specific spring types and [Terminology](../terminology).